MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-transition-gen1-to-gen2.md

 * **October 4, 2021** - Power BI Premium Gen2 is generally available.
 * **November 15, 2021** - We start sending notifications reminding customers to migrate.
-* **January 15, 2022** - Microsoft begins migration of Premium capacities to the modern Gen2 platform for all organizations.
+* **March 2022** - Microsoft begins migration of Premium capacities to the modern Gen2 platform for all organizations.

 ## Premium Gen2 prerequisites